Rae Dawn Chong

-Rae Dawn Chong (born February 28, 1961) is a Canadian-American actress.
-She made her big screen debut appearing in the 1978 musical drama film Stony Island, and in 1981 starred in the fantasy film Quest for Fire, for which she received the Genie Award for Best Actress.
+Rae Dawn Chong (born February 28, 1961) is a Canadian actress.
+She made her big screen debut appearing in the 1978 musical drama film Stony Island, and in 1981 starred in the science fantasy film Quest for Fire, for which she received the Genie Award for Best Actress.

-Chong later starred in films Beat Street (1984), Choose Me (1984), American Flyers (1985), The Color Purple (1985), Commando (1985), Soul Man (1986), The Principal (1987), Tales from the Darkside (1990), The Borrower (1991), Time Runner (1993), and Boulevard (1994).
+Chong later starred in films Beat Street (1984), Choose Me (1984), American Flyers (1985), The Color Purple (1985), Commando (1985), Soul Man (1986), The Principal (1987), Tales from the Darkside: The Movie (1990), The Borrower (1991), Time Runner (1993), and Boulevard (1994).
 She is the daughter of comedian and actor Tommy Chong.

 Early life

-Chong was born on February 28, 1961, in Edmonton, Alberta, Canada, the first daughter of actor/comedian Tommy Chong.
+Rae Dawn Chong was born on February 28, 1961, in Edmonton, Alberta, Canada, the first daughter of actor/comedian Tommy Chong.
 Her father is of Chinese and Scots-Irish descent and her mother, Maxine Sneed, was of Black Canadian descent.
 Her maternal uncle was drummer Floyd Sneed.
 Her younger sister Robbi Chong is a model and actress.
 They have three younger half-brothers (one adopted) and a half-sister by their father's second wife.
-In addition to Rae Dawn, two of her sisters and her adopted brother Marcus Chong have pursued acting careers.
+In addition to Rae Dawn, two of her sisters and her adopted brother Marcus Chong have also pursued acting careers.

 Chong has said that her paternal grandfather left a poor village in China in the 1930s to live with an aunt in Vancouver, where Chinese immigrants were mostly sequestered in a small area due to racial discrimination, and that although he spoke Cantonese, he refused to teach it to his children or grandchildren.
 She said, "I think my grandfather had great racial shame, which was hard on us growing up. ...
 We grew up desperate to know anything about our Chinese culture."
 Later in life, though, her grandfather "saw the error of his ways and embraced his heritage."